Yogscast: Live broadcasts

 The Yogscast Jingle Jam is a series of live streams that are shown over the course of December each year with the intention to raise money for charity.

 High Rollers D&D is a live play Dungeons & Dragons series that was broadcast live on the Yogscast Twitch channel on Sundays from 5pm GMT.
 It is the largest Dungeons & Dragons livestream in Europe, and has partnered with Wizards of the Coast on several miniseries.
 High Rollers D&D left the Yogscast in 2023 to become an independently produced show.

 The Yogscast Poker Nights is a series of poker games broadcast live on Twitch.
 In May 2018, The Yogscast signed a six-episode sponsorship deal with KamaGames to promote the latter's Pokerist app on the live stream.

+Music

+The Yogscast intermittently publishes music created by members and friends of the Yogscast.
+This initially consisted mostly of video game parodies of existing songs, later expanding to include more original productions.
+Many of the Yogscast's releases are produced by Tom Clarke of Area 11.

+Initially music was released on Bandcamp under the Yogscast Studios label.
+Since late 2024, music credited to The Yogscast has been published by Clarke's production company, Deepforge Sound Labs.
+Hat Films typically publish their music separately on their own Bandcamp page.

+In 2019, Wind Rose released a cover of "Diggy Diggy Hole", originally performed by the Yogscast.
+Since 2021, The Longest Johns have performed annually as part of the Yogscast's Jingle Jam and have covered multiple Yogscast tracks.